Patrick Edward Connor: Civil War

 When the American Civil War broke out, Connor was in command of the "Stockton Blues", a unit in the California Militia.
 He brought the strength of the unit up to regimental size and it became the 3rd Regiment California Volunteer Infantry.
 His regiment was ordered to the Utah Territory to protect the overland routes from Indians and quell a possible Mormon uprising.

 While in Utah, Connor, as senior officer, became commander of the District of Utah, Department of the Pacific, on August 6, 1862, establishing Camp Douglas at Salt Lake City in October, but became discontented with his assignment.
 His men and he wished to head to Virginia where the real fighting and glory was occurring.
 When Major General Henry W. Halleck (a personal friend of Connor's) became the general-in-chief of the Union armies, Connor pleaded that his men had enlisted to fight traitors.
 He offered to withhold $30,000 from the regiment's pay to ship the troops to the eastern battlefields.
 Halleck suggested that Connor reconnoiter the Salt Lake City area.
 Connor did so and established Fort Douglas in a commanding position over the city, despite the wishes of the Mormons.
 Brigham Young tried through his personal representative to Congress John F. Kinney to displace federal troops.
 However, through the efforts of Governor James Duane Doty and Colonel Connor, federal troops were sequestered at Fort Douglas by Washington and the Pacific Theatre commanding general.

 In October 1863, Connor and Governor Doty signed peace treaties with the remaining hostile Indian tribes, thereby bringing to a close all Indian hostilities within the Utah Territory.
 Shortly after the signing of the treaties, officers and enlisted men of the California Volunteers stationed at Fort Douglas established the first daily Utah newspaper called The Union Vedette.
-This newspaper offered a balance of news unavailable through the LDS Church-owned Deseret News.
+This newspaper offered a balance of news unavailable through the Deseret News, owned by the Church of Jesus Christ of Latter-day Saints.